 EMM evolved to include different services.
 It enriched its content, and it also began to support a variety of types of smartphones and tablets.

-Mobile lifecycle management includes device deployment, configuration, security, monitoring, and support.
+According to Scalefusion, mobile lifecycle management includes device deployment, configuration, security, monitoring, and support.
 Some suites include container solutions to protect corporate data and privacy by BYOD.

 UEM suites represent the latest generation of this type of software that manages and monitors each user device throughout the entire life cycle.
 Users enjoy the freedom to use their tools, and companies know that their employees securely access their information.